 Clinton National Airport is committed to increasing opportunities for disadvantaged, small, minority and women-owned businesses.

 The Disadvantaged Business Enterprise (DBE) program plays a very important role in this objective.
-The program is funded by the United States Department of Transportation and administered by the Arkansas State Highway and Transportation Department.
+The program is funded by the United States Department of Transportation and administered by the Arkansas Department of Transportation.
 It seeks to eliminate discrimination in awarding federally-assisted business contracts and assist the development of businesses that can go on to compete in the marketplace outside the DBE program.

-Bill and Hillary Clinton National Airport participates in the DBE program and has established a 15% DBE goal in accordance with the Code of Federal Regulation 49, Part 26 for the US Department of Transportation.
+Bill and Hillary Clinton National Airport participates in the DBE program and has established a 11% DBE goal in accordance with the Code of Federal Regulation 49, Part 26 for the U.S. Department of Transportation.

-DBE program documents are available for review during the Commission’s normal business hours in the Properties Department.
-Comments regarding the goal may be directed to Thomas W. Clarke, Director-Properties, Planning, and Development, Little Rock Municipal Airport Commission, One Airport Drive, Little Rock, AR.
+DBE program documents are available for review during the Commission’s normal business hours.
+Comments regarding the goal may be directed to Leonard T. Smith, Manager-DBE and Contract Compliance, Little Rock Municipal Airport Commission, One Airport Road, Little Rock, AR 72202.
 All comments shall be reviewed and considered as a part of the goal methodology.

 While Clinton National Airport seeks certified DBE firms to participate in federally funded projects, MBE, WBE or SBA 8(a) certified firms are welcome to participate in locally funded projects.
 Before being certified as a DBE, MBE, WBE or SBA 8(a) firm, a company must meet the requirements of the certifying agency.